 Methodology

-This page explains how Calculator Shed tools are built: the formulas we use, the default values we set, how we handle units and conversions, how we validate results, and where our data comes from.
-Our goal is full transparency – you should always be able to trace a result back to its formula and source.
+This page explains how CalcShed tools are built: the formulas we use, the default values we set, how we handle units and conversions, how we validate results, and where the data comes from.
+The goal is full transparency – you should always be able to trace a result back to its formula and source.

 Scope and Purpose

-What these calculators are not: Engineering calculations, permit documentation, or substitutes for professional advice.
+What these calculators are not: engineering calculations, permit documentation, or substitutes for professional advice.
 For structural, load-bearing, or code-compliance work, consult a licensed professional.

 Units and Conversions